Chapter 8 Advising Travelers with Specific Needs

 Given these factors, it is worth noting some guidelines for this special group.
 In general, air carriers traveling to destinations in the developing world try to inform their crews about health issues they may face.
 However, airlines do not necessarily have available on their staff occupational health or other providers who are experts in travel medicine, and the airlines may not be aware of special risks at their destinations.
 Air crews and clinicians seeing such travelers should, therefore, encourage airlines to avail themselves of professionals who are knowledgeable in the field and who can help determine recommendations for the various destinations served.

 Pilots often know some of the medications and classes of medications that are not permitted while flying, so clinicians should always discuss medication options.
-Medications with central nervous system adverse events should not be prescribed, and pilots should take a trial between trips of any medication that could have side effects that may interfere with flying.
+Medications with central nervous system adverse events should not be prescribed, and pilots should take a trial between trips of any new medications or those that could have side effects that may interfere with flying.
 Pilots and flight attendants should also be aware that certain foods and beverages contain trace amounts of products that could cause a drug screen to turn positive.
-They should also consider the effects on health and drug tests of drinking too much water (possibly causing hyponatremia).
-If questions arise, an aeromedical examiner should be consulted who will know the Federal Aviation Administration rules for what medications can and cannot be taken by pilots.
+If questions arise, an aeromedical examiner should be consulted (www.faa.gov/pilots/amelocator/) who will know the Federal Aviation Administration rules for what medications can and cannot be taken by pilots.
 These physicians are responsible for certifying that pilots are fit to fly, and they examine pilots regularly.

 Although any travel health provider can see and advise flight crews, it is important to ask the crew member what the airline may require, in addition to what is required or recommended to maintain the person’s health while traveling.
 If in doubt, the travel health provider should contact the airline medical director or occupational health department for guidance.
 For example, some air crews primarily fly domestic routes or routes to Western Europe or Japan, so would not fly to a region of yellow fever risk in their normal daily work.
 However, an airline may require that crew members without contraindications be vaccinated against yellow fever, so that the airline has flexibility to shift crews and be able to address any urgent need.